jenkiim/portfolio-jennifer/docs/assignments/assignment3.md

 **actions:**

 ```
-respond(text: String, user: User, issue: Issue, side: Side, out response: Response)
+respond(text: String, title: String, user: User, issue: Issue, side: Side, out response: Response)
-    make a new Response that corresponds to the text, the user who wrote the Response,
+    make a new Response that corresponds to the title, text, the user who wrote the Response,
     the issue the response is for, and the side of the issue the response is arguing for.
     The default vote amount is 0.